CORMO-RAN: Lossless Migration of xApps in O-RAN: Introduction

-To highlight their differences, in Fig.~\ref{work06:fig:sm_vs_sdl_tradeoff} we experimentally compare these strategies for several copies of a same exemplary \gls{drl}-based xApp that receives \glspl{kpm} from the \gls{ran}, stores them as state, and computes a control action.
-We notice that: (a)~while \gls{sdl} enables zero-downtime migration, \gls{sm} has a downtime that linearly increases with the number of xApps, always violating the $1$\,s near-RT \gls{ric} deadline (Fig.~\ref{work06:fig:sm_vs_sdl_downtime_vs_num_xapps}); (b)~contrarily to \gls{sm}, \gls{sdl} has scalability issues, yielding a periodic xApp service disruption that can lead to near-RT \gls{ric} deadline violations (Fig.~\ref{work06:fig:sm_vs_sdl_svc_dsrp_vs_num_xapps}); and (c)~\gls{sdl} yields up to 87\% reduction in energy consumption compared to \gls{sm} (Fig.~\ref{work06:fig:sm_vs_sdl_energy_vs_num_xapps}).
-These results show that migrating stateful xApps in O-RAN involves a trade-off among service availability, scalability, and energy consumption.
-To tackle the above challenges, in this paper we propose \novelty, a data-driven orchestrator that jointly optimizes compute node activation and xApp migration strategies.
-Differently from existing works, \novelty: (i)~accounts for stateful xApps whose state must be preserved, and whose control task needs to be executed within a temporal deadline; (ii)~encompasses both \gls{sm} and \gls{sdl} techniques and a diverse xApp catalog; (iii) is tested on a real deployment, (iv)~identifies the feasibility of each migration strategy based on load and available resources; and (v)~dynamically computes the optimal xApp allocations across nodes that minimizes the overall system energy consumption.
 Importantly, our work is the first to (i) experimentally characterize performance and trade-offs of state-of-the-art migration techniques in the \gls{o-ran} context; and (ii) to leverage such techniques to minimize the near-RT \gls{ric} energy footprint.
 We prototype \novelty as a non-RT \gls{ric} rApp, and leverage it to jointly orchestrate the node activation and migration of xApps on a Red Hat OpenShift cluster.
 For this, we consider real-world xApps that (i) reflect varying levels of \gls{ran} workload complexity; (ii) are deployed on a cluster of nodes, together with an open-source near-RT \gls{ric}; and (iii) are used to re-configure a private 5G testbed with commercial \glspl{ru} and \glspl{ue}.
 Our results demonstrate that \novelty effectively addresses the aforementioned trade-off and enables up to 64\% reduction of the system energy consumption.

+{\bf \em Paper Structure.} The rest of the paper is organized as follows.
+We first review relevant related works and emphasize the uniqueness of our study in Sec.~\ref{work06:sec:related_work}.
+Then, we describe the SM and SDL xApp migration approaches and present the experimental testbed we developed to evaluate them in Sec.~\ref{work06:sec:preliminaries} and Sec.~\ref{work06:sec:testbed}, respectively.
+We use this testbed to analyze the migration process across diverse classes of xApps in Sec.~\ref{work06:sec:exp_analysis}, and leverage the resulting experimental evidences to formulate our optimization problem and proposed solution, \novelty, in Sec.~\ref{work06:sec:opt_prob}.
+Finally, we conduct a comprehensive performance evaluation of \novelty in Sec.~\ref{work06:sec:opt_num_eval} and draw our conclusions in Sec.~\ref{work06:sec:conclusions}.